thiagoa/notes/Emacs.md

 Clojure editing tips:

 - Suppose you typed the following at the REPL: `(cons [1 2] 3)`.
-Then you realized the arguments are in the wrong order.
-Place the cursor at 3, and press `C-M-t` to swap the arguments.
+Then you realize the arguments are in the wrong order.
+Place the cursor at `3`, then press `C-M-t` to swap the arguments.

 References: